StormLight14/arduino-chess-timer/README.md

 # arduino-chess-timer
 Chess timer for use with an Arduino board that has an LCD screen connected.

-Thanks to https://github.com/popothetanker for helping with like half of it
+Thanks to https://github.com/popothetanker for helping with a lot of it!